Bake or Break

 To make the cake:

-9. Bake 30 to 35 minutes, or until a pick inserted into the center comes out clean.
+• Bake 30 to 35 minutes, or until the edges are golden and a tester inserted into the cake portion comes out clean or with a few moist crumbs.
 Cool in the pan on a wire rack before serving.

 Notes